 The Isolation is a Natural Progression

 Our paths no longer cross.
-We no longer relate to each other.
+We no longer relate to each other on an emotional level.
 It’s hard and it takes an effort to be friends with a special needs mom.
 I don’t say that to sound harsh, but it’s the truth.
 It is much easier to maintain friendships with other moms you can relate to.
 It’s a fact.
-Yes, it’s a sad fact, but it’s still fact.
+Yes, it’s a sad fact, but it’s still a fact.

 Babysitters are Hard to Come By

 I’ll be honest, most people are freaked out by the idea of babysitting our special needs children.
 I get it, really.
 I mean this is like foreign territory if it’s not your everyday life.
 It’s intimidating, I acknowledge that.
-I’m not placing blame or trying to guilt anyone who would be uncomfortable babysitting for us.
+I’m not placing blame or trying to guilt anyone who would be uncomfortable babysitting for children with asd ,cerebral palsy, asperger syndrome, or other disabilities.
+Trust me, as a parent I get it, it’s hard.
 I’m simply stating that this is another hard reality keeping us isolated from the outside world.

 We Spend All Our Money on Medical Needs

-Our lives are filled with medical appointments, procedures, equipment, home modifications, therapies, adaptive devices, time missed at work (assuming we even CAN work outside of taking care of our children).
+Our lives are filled with medical appointments, procedures, equipment, teachers, home modifications, therapies, special education coordination, adaptive devices, time missed at work (assuming we even CAN work outside of taking care of our children).

 I have a saying: If I’m awake, I’m tired.
 This special needs mom gig is exhausting, and it never lets up.
-So, on the rare occasion we have the chance to get out with friends we’re probably too tired to really enjoy it.
+So, on the rare occasion, we have the chance to get a little respite care and go out with friends, we’re probably too tired to really enjoy it.

-Then of course there is the emotional energy it takes.
+Then, of course, there is the emotional energy it takes.
 Like I mentioned above, it’s hard for us to relate to others.
 Conversations are difficult.
-They’re difficult because it’s hard to talk about our situation.
+They’re difficult because it’s hard to talk about our situation as caregivers.
 If we are honest and share our struggles it’s perceived as if we’re complaining and we don’t love our kids (which is why I added the disclosure to the top of this post).
-So, we feel the need to put on this mask and pretend that everything is all sunshine and rainbows.
+So, we feel the need to put on this mask and pretend that everything is all sunshine and rainbows (which is probably also not great for our mental health).
 Why?
 Because the last thing we want is further isolation because of the negative perceptions that tend to come when we are honest and vulnerable.

 Sometimes it feels like I live frozen in time.
 I can look around and see the world moving around me.
 I see other families growing, laughing, and enjoying life while we’re standing still.
 That’s what isolation feels like.